FdSc Sustainable Agriculture with Crop Management

 Course Information

-You will gain a wide range of management skills and academic knowledge which will help you to understand the scientific principles of a range of agricultural enterprises, enabling you to make informed decisions in your business or career.
+You will gain a wide range of management skills and academic knowledge during your Crop Management foundation degree, which will help you to understand the scientific principles of a range of agricultural enterprises, enabling you to make informed decisions in your business or career.

-The course is broken down into 12 Modules (all at 20 credits), which are completed over 2 years.
+The Crop Management foundation degree course is broken down into 12 modules (all at 20 credits), which are completed over 2 years.

 • A minimum of 64 tariff points from A and AS level to include Biology A-level